Cum ex Apostolatus Officio History and Status

 Not only does the author entirely mischaracterize the nature of the document

-(which was never intended to be an infallible decree), but reveals much about
+(which was never intended to be an infallible decree), he reveals much about

 himself by cloaking his error in such demagoguery and insulting rhetoric.